diannedejesus/update_contacts/readme.md

 The application will also track the click through information of the links.
 How many times the link was accessed and if information was submitted.
 - This will be stored in the names database since it has a simple reference to each contact and ideally not have any repeated info like the submitted databse.
 - as soon as the link is accessed the access count is incremented.
 If possible a measure can be implemented to avoid multiple counts for same session but should not be an issue if this is not possible.
-- if the submit button is pressed without errors the submit count will be incremented.
+- maybe count failed submits and why they failed

 ### Databases
 * historic data/initial import